uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### Design
 The design phase involves several key steps:
 ### 1. Data Collection:
+- Obtain London road data from Transport for London (TFL).
+This data will provide a comprehensive overview of the road network in London, including both drivable roads and pedestrian paths.

 ### Where/When does it occur?
 In London during peak travel times.